WFIRM Philanthropic Advisory Group

 Mr. Prim is a member of the World Presidents’ Organization and serves on the Boards of Directors of the Winston-Salem Chamber of Commerce and the Wake Forest University Schools of Business.

 He and his wife, Deborah, reside in Winston-Salem.

-John Vann is executive vice president, corporate development, for Chiltern, a leading global contract research organization headquartered in London, U.K., which conducts and staffs international Phase I to Phase IV clinical trials.
-He co-founded Clinical Trial Management Services, Inc., in 1990 and served as chief executive officer until October 2007, when the company became part of Chiltern.
+John Vann is a consultant with the Summit Companies, based in Bristol, Tennessee.
+He previously served as executive vice president for corporate development at Chiltern, Inc., a global contract research organization headquartered in London UK.
+He co-founded Clinical Trial Management Services, Inc. in 1990 and served as chief executive officer until 2007, when the company became part of Chiltern.

-He is married to Karen Ottenfeld Vann.
-They have four children and seven grandchildren.
+John is married to Karen Ottenfeld Vann.
+They have four children and eight grandchildren.